 45 years ago, a man named Martin Luther King stood in front of the Lincoln memorial and spoke to 250 000 people.
-He said “I have a dream” and today a part of this dream come true as the first non-white president swears the oath on the opposite site of the National Mall with the Lincoln memorial in sight.
+His voice carried the words “I have a dream” across the National Mall.
+Today a part of that dream finally come true, as the first non-white president swears the oath on the opposite site of the National Mall with the Lincoln memorial in sight.

 Truly a big day for the world.
 Yesterday was the birthday of Martin Luther King and today we are finally rid of one of the greatest warmongers in modern time.
-Regardless of what Obama will come up with, it can’t possibly be any worse than the eight years of terror from the W (least popular president of all time according to polls).
+Regardless of what Obama will come up with, it can’t possibly be any worse than the eight years of “W” (least popular president of all time according to polls).

 It is a fascinating concept and it will be interesting to see how the result turns out later this day.
 Also interesting is how it collides with the plea from the telecommunication operators, who urges people to avoid making phone calls and image transfers (!) during the ceremony to keep the mobile net from collapsing.